sutheo17/vitmma19-bull-flag-detector/README.md

 *   Replace `/absolute/path/to/your/local/data` with the actual path to your dataset on your host machine that meets the [Data Preparation & Setup](#data-preparation--setup).
 *   Replace `/absolute/path/to/your/local/output` with the actual path to your desired output folder on your host machine that meets the [Data Preparation & Setup](#data-preparation--setup).
 *   The `> log/run.log 2>&1` part ensures that all output (standard output and errors) is saved to `log/run.log`.
-*   The container is configured to run every step (data preprocessing, training, evaluation, inference, baseline comparison).
+*   The container is configured to run every step in the following order: data preprocessing, training, evaluation, inference, baseline comparison.

 ## File Structure and Functions